Huegoxaga/notes/os/linux.md

   - `apt autoremove` find dangling dependencies and remove them.
   - `apt remove <PackageName>` remove packages
 - `dpkg --get-selections` Shows all of your installed packages
   - 500 and 100 are the priority numbers.
-500 corresponds to installable, 100 means installed.
+500 corresponds to installable, 100 means installed
+- Useful packages:
+  - `dkms` dkms is a framework which allows kernel modules to be dynamically built for each kernel on your system in a simplified and organized fashion
+  - `build-essential` This package contains an informational list of packages which are considered essential for building Debian packages
+  - `module-assistant` command-line tool for handling module-source packages that have been prepared for the Debian distribution
+    - `m-a prepare` Tries to determine the name of the required linux-headers package, installs it if needed and creates the `/usr/src/linux` symlink if needed

 ### WGET